alechenninger/blog/posts/stay_calm_stop_mocking.md

-            correctly, so we don't need to focus on its contract, only the contract and edge cases of our class under test. the other code has its own tests! but that doesnt mean we have to for some reason _avoid_ using any other code. not only is there no reason to, its both impossible and actively harmful. all code uses other code. you don't try to make ArrayList, do you? similarly, if you replace that code, you will simply be replacing it with... more code. code you will write quickly, and that won't have its own tests, and so we have no idea if it actually supports the contract of the collaborator.
+            correctly, so we don't need to focus on its contract, only the contract and edge cases of our class under test. the other code has its own tests! but that doesnt mean we have to for some reason _avoid_ using any other code. not only is there no reason to, its both impossible and actively harmful. all code uses other code. you don't try to mock ArrayList, do you? similarly, if you replace that code, you will simply be replacing it with... more code. code you will write quickly, and that won't have its own tests, and so we have no idea if it actually supports the contract of the collaborator.